How an emotional day at T-Mobile Park went down, from a hopeful beginning to a bitter end for the Mariners

 11:56: The Mariners starting lineup is announced, and the fans stand, cheering wildly and waving “Believe” signs.

-12:03 p.m.: Crue Seager, third baseman Kyle Seager’s 7-year-old, throws the ceremonial first pitch to his father.
-Crue throws a strike, getting what has to be one of the biggest cheers ever for a first pitch.
+12:03 p.m.: Crue Seager, third baseman Kyle Seager’s 7-year-old, throws the ceremonial first pitch to his father, getting what has to be one of the biggest cheers ever for a first pitch.

 12:10: Tyler Anderson throws the first pitch of the game, a strike that Shohei Ohtani swings at and misses.
 Chants of “Let’s go Mariners” erupt.
 Boston, Toronto and the Yankees have started, too.
 Buckle up.